Gonsenheim: Franks

 Despite the extensive pre-Franconian history, the foundation of a permanently inhabited settlement in Gonsenheim dates back to Franconian times.
 The founder was probably a Franconian nobleman named Gunzo, who founded a larger farm in the area of today's Gonsenheim as the germ cell for the later settlement.
 The establishment of villages with the name ending -heim is typical for settlement foundations in the course of the so-called Frankish colonisation, which took place in the late 5th to 7th centuries.
 Gonsenheim is one of the villages founded in other Mainz suburbs such as Hechtsheim, Bretzenheim, Ebersheim or Laubenheim, which also date from this period.

 Already on 13 November 774 Gonsenheim was mentioned for the first time as "Guntzinheim" in a deed of donation of King Charlemagne to the monastery Fulda.
 In another deed of donation to the abbey of Lorsch dated 30 May 775 (deed no. 1090 dated 30 May 775), the town is named "Gunsenheim im Wormsgau".
 A donation of a certain Teurath, who gave the abbey five yokes of farmland and a meadow in the Gunsenheim district, was documented.
 Further, partly extensive donations to various monasteries (above all Lorsch) followed, especially in the Carolingian period, when Gonsenheim was a "royal estate".
 Altogether Gonsenheim is mentioned in five documents in the 8th century.

 Gonsenheim today

 After its incorporation into Mainz in 1938, Gonsenheim's history as an independent village ended.
 Daily life did not change significantly; Gonsenheim remained a rural location.

 During the bombing of Mainz in World War II Gonsenheim was bombarded several times, causing nearly 600 civilian casualties.
 On 21 March 1945 American forces freed the suburb, ending the Third Reich for Gonsenheim.

 Geography

 The following communities border on Gonsenheim clockwise:

 in the north Mombach, in the east Hartenberg-Münchfeld, south Bretzenheim (Mainz) and Drais, in the west Finthen and northwest Budenheim.
 Gonsenheim lies in the Mainz basin on the Rheinhessen Plateau.
+The Gonsbach and its tributaries flow through the boroughs of Layenhof, Finthen, Gonsenheim and Mombach.